BigBang1112/randomizer-anywhere/README.md

 Instead of hooking into your local game client, Randomizer Anywhere downloads, configures, and launches a dedicated server, then drives the whole randomizer experience through a few in-game chat commands.
 This means it works for every player connected to the server, solo or with friends, on your machine or over the network.
 And on Linux, too!

+This project was made to support the [100% TMX Project](https://discord.gg/HRShWnzpK3).

 ## Supported games

 | Game | Dedicated server |